Lasereyepop/hacktech26/README.md

 ## Way 3 — From Python / CLI (offline, no server)

 If you don't want to run the FastAPI process at all, use `model.inference` directly.
-This is the path the API uses internally; it's also handy for batch jobs and notebooks.
+This is the path the API uses internally; it's also handy for batch jobs, notebooks, and IronSite analysis workflows.

 ```bash
 # Run from the repo root so `model.*` imports resolve